Jordyn Hadden

 Right now, your story is like a vein of diamond hidden inside a rocky cave.
 My goal is to provide guidance, tools, and encouragement as you dig your jewel out of the stone.

 Hiring an editor is an important investment as an author, whether you plan to publish traditionally or independently.
-Not only are you improving one manuscript; you’re also discovering your personal writing strengths and weaknesses so you can continue growing with each book you write.
+Not only are you improving one manuscript; you’re also discovering your personal writing strengths and weaknesses so that you can continue growing with each book you write.
+In addition, a clean, well-edited manuscript communicates your professionalism to agents, publishers, and readers.

-Your audience needs your stories.
-Somewhere in the world, a reader is waiting for your book to give them the joy of discovery, the courage to persevere, and the hope to know they’re not alone.
+Your audience needs your story.
+Readers are waiting for your book to give them the joy of discovery, the courage to persevere, and the hope to know that they’re not alone.

 That’s why I want to help you create a compelling story that nestles in readers’ hearts.